 Hardware and Software requirements for this course

 We will use a number of different software for the different stages of processing the images.
-Key principles will apply to whatever software you are using.
+Key data management principles will apply to whatever software you are using.

 - R programming language (we will most likely use version 4.0.5) for the classification of data (free open source software)

 - PhotoScan (aka Metashape) for a demonstration of the photogrammetric processing of digital images.
 (We will provide a licence key for a 30-day free trial)

 Some prior knowledge of these will be an advantage, but not essential to benefit from the course.
-We will provide instructions where to locate this software and how to install it 2-3 weeks before the course starts
+We will provide instructions on where to locate this software and how to install it 2-3 weeks before the course starts